bgse/vsc-addfileextension/README.md

 Keyboard shortcut:

-* Add a user keyboard shortcut for command "extension.addFile"
+* Add a user keyboard shortcut for command "addfileextension.addFile"

 Your file will be opened in a new editor window, and shown in working files.